microsoft/fluentui/packages/react-image/Spec.md

 ## Accessibility

-Images should always include the `alt` attribute along with a description of the content and function of the image to be accessible to screeen readers.
-Avoid using "image of", "picture of" etc. on the alt description.
-The images that are only decorative and do not have the structural relevance implied by the semantic element should use the `aria-hidden` which will imply that the image is decoration only.
+Images should include the `alt` attribute that includes a description of the image's content and function to be accessible to assistive technologies.
+The alt description should be concise and clearly communicate the meaning and purpose of the image on where it was included.
+Avoid using "image of", "picture of" etc. as it is redundant.

+The images that are only decorative and do not have the structural relevance implied by the semantic element should use the `alt=""` (null alt text) or `role="presentation"`/`role="none"` which will remove the semantic meaning of the element.
+In case the image is needed to be removed from the accessibility tree then `aria-hidden="true"` can be used.

 ### Relevant documents